The functional generalization of the Boltzmann-Vlasov equation and its Gauge-like symmetry: Mathematical development of a Boltzmann equation with functionals

 This way of writing,however, is physically justified as we will show.
 The Vlasov term is of the same order of magnitude in the Coupling constant as the Boltzmann term, and is thought to dominate for long-range correlations where, due to Bose-enhancement, the occupation numbers of bosons are high requiring a semi-classical field.
 It is thought that instabilities due to thermal fluctuations and Debye screening make this term obsolete but, for ``small'' but highly correlated systems, there is no justification for this.

 More formally, the Boltzmann equation is known to be a good approximation of a quantum field theory evolution in the ``ensemble average''.
-The wave functional of the quantum field $\Psi$ converges to a well-defined distribution
+One way to express this is to consider that the Wigner functional can be approximated by a one particle Wigner function which in turn becomes a classical phase space distribution function \cite{gelis}.
+In terms of $\alpha$ (defined in \secref{transfield}) it is